New Graduate Student To-Do List

 - Read and be familiar with the Protect Purdue website and Protect Purdue Ambassador Program.
 You will need to make sure you’ve followed the steps to be cleared to be on campus.
 You’ll also find information on what to do if you are sick while on campus, etc. (If you opted in for fully online classes, you still need to update your contact information within myPurdue.)

 - When on campus, report to the Purdue ID Card Office to get your Purdue I.D.
 (Hovde Hall, ground floor, Room 14)

-- Attend the Mechanical Engineering New Graduate Student Orientation meetings to be held the week of January 11.
+- Attend the Mechanical Engineering New Graduate Student Orientation meetings to be held the week before classes start.
 Official dates/times to be announced.

 - Remember, firstname.lastname@example.org is the email address for the grad office.
 Please send your questions and submissions to this address, not to individual staffers, as it is monitored by everyone in the office, which allows the first available to respond to you.
 We will get back to you as quickly as possible, but depending on the time of year, please allow up to 5 days for a response.
 (We highly recommend you don’t wait until it’s close to a deadline to email us a question, concern, or submission, related to that deadline.)